-We have had a quite a few patients lately come to our office telling us they need help with their ‘sciatic pain.’
-Many of them mention that their OB/GYNs referred them for sciatic treatment.
-After performing a thorough history and examination we find almost universally that the pain they are experiencing is NOT sciatic nerve related or ‘sciatica’, but Sacroiliac joint pain referral.
+Many patients come into our office on a regular basis telling us they need help with their “sciatic pain.”
+Their OB/GYNs often refer them for sciatic treatment.
+However, after performing a thorough history and examination, we find almost universally that the pain they are experiencing is NOT sciatic nerve related, or “sciatica.”
+It is actually Sacroiliac joint pain referral, otherwise referred to as SI pain.
 What’s the difference?
-Listen up…
+Listen up!

-Sacroiliac (or SI) pain is much, much more common.
-We know that the pregnant body produces a hormone called Relaxin.
+Sacroiliac (or SI) pain is much more common.
+In order to prepare for what the body will accomplish during childbirth, the pregnant body produces a hormone called Relaxin.
 This hormone’s job is to relax and loosen ligaments and some tendons in the pelvis (and the entire body) to begin to prepare the body to deliver.
-Because of this the SI joint can loose some of its stability and begin to have aberrant (or incorrect) motion on either side of the sacrum.
+Because of this, the SI joint can loose some of its stability and begin to have aberrant (or incorrect) motion on either side of the sacrum.
 When stresses are added- sitting, standing, or walking too long or with incorrect posture- this joint will become a pain generator.
-The way that it presents is a deep ache at the SI joint location (right where you can feel the bony bump to either side of the spine just above the belt line) with a achy referral into the buttock and upper back thigh or leg.
+The way that it presents is a deep ache at the SI joint location (right where you can feel the bony bump to either side of the spine just above the belt line) with an achy referral into the buttock and upper back thigh or leg.
 This pain does NOT pass the knee.
 It can be described as shooting, but usually this just means the pain begins at one location and travels down the leg.
-When stresses are reduced, muscles stretched ans strengthened, and joints returned to proper motion the pain will be reduced significantly, if not altogether disappear.
+When stresses are reduced, muscles stretched and strengthened, and joints returned to proper motion, the pain will be reduced significantly, if not altogether disappear.